 A review of your finances will show you areas where you might need to cut back on your spending.
 If you or your partner have outstanding debts such as loans or credit card bills, concentrate on clearing them first, starting with the most expensive ones.

-Once you know how much you can afford to spend on your wedding, use our handy wedding budget planner.
-It gives you a breakdown of items you will spend money on and helps you to figure out if your plans are within your overall budget.
+Once you know how much you can afford to spend on your wedding, use our handy budget planner.
+It gives you a breakdown of items you will spend money on and helps you to figure out if your plans are within your budget.
 If not, you can reduce your spending in certain areas until you have an overall plan for your wedding.

 Even with your savings you still might need to borrow some money.
 Use our loan calculator to see how much it will cost and how long it might take for you to pay back a loan, depending on the amount you want to borrow.

 Borrowing money comes at a cost as you have to pay interest back on the money you have borrowed.
 The higher the interest rate, and the longer the term, the more the loan will cost you.
-Our personal loan cost comparison compares the latest interest rates offered by the main providers in Ireland, this will help you get the best deal.
+Our personal loan Money Tool compares the latest interest rates offered by the main providers in Ireland, this will help you get the best deal.
 If you have to borrow to help pay for your wedding, try not to spread the payments too far into the future.
 This will cost you more in interest and could affect your future plans.

 You may be lucky enough to receive cash as wedding presents so you may be able to use that to pay off any loans you took out for the wedding.
 You can also check out our information on saving and investing so you can make the most of your nest egg!